progit/progit/de/02-git-basics/01-chapter2.markdown

 This command takes your staging area and uses it for the commit.
 If you’ve made no changes since your last commit (for instance, you run this command immediately after your previous commit), then your snapshot will look exactly the same and all you’ll change is your commit message.

 Dieser Befehl verwendet deine Staging Area für den Commit.
-Wenn du seit dem letzten Commit keine Änderungen vorgenommen hast (z.B. wenn du den Befehl unmittelbar nach einem Commit ausführst), wird der Snapshot exakt genauso aussehen wie der vorherige - alles, was du dann änderst, ist die Commit message.
+Wenn du seit dem letzten Commit keine Änderungen vorgenommen hast (z.B. wenn du den Befehl unmittelbar nach einem Commit ausführst), wird der Snapshot exakt genauso aussehen wie der vorherige - alles, was du dann änderst, ist die Commit Meldung.

 The same commit-message editor fires up, but it already contains the message of your previous commit.
 You can edit the message the same as always, but it overwrites your previous commit.

 Der Texteditor startet wie üblich, aber diesmal enthält er bereits die Meldung aus dem vorherigen Commit.
-Du kannst diese Meldung wie üblich bearbeiten, speichern und die vorherige Meldung dadurch überschreiben.
+Du kannst diese Meldung wie gewohnt bearbeiten, speichern und die vorherige Meldung dadurch überschreiben.

 As an example, if you commit and then realize you forgot to stage the changes in a file you wanted to add to this commit, you can do something like this: